 Thankfully, algae can easily be controlled, and there are a variety of tools that have been specifically designed to help you easily and effectively remove it from your glass or acrylic tank.

 In this article, we look at the 2 main tools available for cleaning the inside of your aquarium walls, for removing the dirt and algae, without damaging your tank.
 We discuss and make recommendations for both the best aquarium glass cleaner, and the best algae scraper.

-At a Glance: Our Top 2 Picks Each of Best Aquarium Glass Cleaner and Best Algae Scraper
+At a Glance: Our Top Picks for Best Aquarium Glass Cleaner and Algae Scraper

 - Pet Magasin Magnetic Aquarium Glass Cleaner